GelegdorjUuganbayr/CS50_Docs/File.md

   - SEEK_SET: Beginning of file
   - SEEK_CUR: Current position of the file pointer
   - SEEK_END: End of file
+- Return Value - This function returns zero if successful, or else it returns a non-zero value.
 ### File Pointers functions

 | Function  | Description                                                    |